rberenguel/pyspark_workshop/pyspark_workshop.md

 [.build-lists: true]

 - You want to add **Spark** to your CV
-- Java stacktraces scare you
+- JVM stacktraces scare you

 ---